 8 June 2010.
 Jian Zhu was the lucky 50,000th user of a Parkiteer cage when he checked his bike into the Werribee cage on Sunday 30 May.
 To celebrate this milestone Jian was given a new Trek commuter bike.

-Jian is pictured here being presented with the new bike by the Minister for Public Transport, Martin Pakula and Bicycle Network Victoria Chief Executive, Harry Barber at Caulfield Train station.
+Jian is pictured here being presented with the new bike by the Minister for Public Transport, Martin Pakula and Bicycle Network Chief Executive, Harry Barber at Caulfield Train station.

 The event was a hit with the media with four television crews, two radio stations and the two major daily newspapers attending the event.

 24 May 2010.
 Bicycle Network has introduced a secure online payment system in order to streamline the sign up process for new Parkiteer cage applicants.